aqaPayam/NakhBot/docs/domain/03-attributes.md

 * If admin hides or deletes the primary photo, another visible photo should become primary if available.
 * If no visible primary photo can be assigned, profile validity must be rechecked.
 * If a deleted photo is linked to an active report, moderation case, safety case, legal/audit case, or immutable report snapshot, the user-facing photo is removed immediately, but the evidence copy may be retained in restricted moderation/audit storage until retention rules allow deletion.
+* A ProfilePhoto can become visible only after the related MediaAsset is valid.
+* A ProfilePhoto can become visible only after required PhotoVariant records exist.
+* Failed uploads and failed variant-generation attempts do not count toward active profile photo limits.

 ### PhotoVariant